 With the high costs of beauty products nowadays, I decided I wanted to start making my own.
-Plus, the ingredient list on some items you see in store or even have in your bathroom are mind baffling.
+Plus, the ingredient list of some items you see in the store or even have in your bathroom is mind baffling.
 Like why would I want to put all of those chemicals on one of the most important organs; my skin?
 No thanks!

 So I started collecting some items I would need, like organic coconut oil, African Raw unrefined shea butter, apricot kernel oil, and an array of essential oils just to get me started.

 - High in monoterpenes, Wild Orange possesses stimulating and purifying qualities, making it ideal to support healthy immune system function when seasonal threats are high.

 - As with many citrus peel oils, Wild Orange contains powerful antioxidants that help maintain overall health.

 - In ancient times, the Egyptians and Romans used Lavender for bathing, relaxation, cooking, and as a perfume; it is widely used for its calming and relaxing qualities which continue to be Lavender’s most notable qualities.

 - Lavender is frequently used to reduce the appearance of skin imperfections.

 - Add to bath water to soak away stress or apply to the temples and the back of the neck.

 - Add a few drops of Lavender to pillows, bedding, or bottoms of feet to promote a restful night’s sleep.